datacarpentry/2015-03-09-ISI-CODATA/lessons/excel/ecology-examples/02-common-mistakes.md

 [ include sample of problematic data, and cleaned version ]

+#### Exercise: Correct a spreadsheet ####

+Return to the file [Genetic_screen.xls](../../../data/Genetic_screen.xls).
+Can you now identify any additional issues?
+Discuss how you might fix these problems.
+Reformat the data to resolve as many issues as you can.

 Previous: [Formatting data tables in spreadsheets.](01-format-data.html) Next: [Dates as data.](03-dates-as-data.html)